zimmertr/Strava-Heatmap-String-Builder/README.md

 2. Strava will disable your account if you attempt to authenticate too many times in a period of time.
 Be careful not to run this script repeatedly!

 3. **DO NOT SHARE** your authentication cookie data with anyone.
 Using this information, someone can impersonate you and potentially do things like post as you or even delete your account!

+4. This uses the [stravacookies](https://pypi.org/project/stravacookies/) Python package by [solitone](https://github.com/solitone/stravacookies) for retrieving the necessary cookies to provide authenticated access to the Strava Heatmap data.